askn37/UPDI4AVR-USB/README.md

 avrdude done.
 Thank you.
 ```

-> The 14P model does not have the TPI control function. \
 > In this example, the *Blinking LED* sketch binary for the PB2 terminal is read. \
 > If you want to pull out the UART of the ATtiny102 and ATtiny104 to the 6P connector and connect it to the VCP, you will need to use some ingenuity.
 PA0/TCLK and PB3/RXD must be shorted, and PA0 must be left unused as a GPIO in principle.